nagarajub22/nagarajub22/README.md

 👋 Hi, I’m @nagarajub22

-      A Passionate fullstack developer with experience over 8 years from **India**.
+      A Passionate fullstack developer with experience over 8 years from India.
       Handson in Angular/React, WebGL, Java, Nodejs, Javascript, Redux, Typescript, Databases.

       A part time freelancer doing Frontend Development for clients and love to do more....